va3jfl/PCem-WebAssembly/README.md

   A/B oracle; anything the recompiler can't prove falls back to the C path.
 * An optional CPU recompiler translates PCem's IR to WebAssembly at runtime.
-  It is off by default and honestly labelled: it wins substantially on compute-heavy guests but can lose to the interpreter on I/O-bound desktop work, so it's a per-system checkbox rather than a silent default.
-A differential oracle can run every compiled block in lockstep with the interpreter to prove bit-exactness.
+  It is off by default and honestly labelled: it wins substantially on compute-heavy guests.
+* A differential oracle can run every compiled block in lockstep with the interpreter to prove bit-exactness.
 * Audio streams through an AudioWorklet reading lock-free rings directly from shared memory, with pre-roll, drift compensation and an adaptive